Shun & Kai Cutlery Care

 Kershaw Kitchen Cutlery and Pro-Grade Information and Care

 To help your knife retain its edge longer, use an appropriate cutting surface.
-Hardwoods, bamboo, and polypropylene boards are all excellent cutting surfaces.
+Wood, such as hinoki, and polypropylene boards are excellent choices.
 Tile, ceramic, marble, granite, any kind of glass, and acrylic cutting boards are hard on your knives.

 Cleaning and Storage

 We recommend that you handwash your blades with gentle dish soap.
 Dishwashers can prematurely dull edges through contact with other hard surfaces.
 Chemical residues can sometimes cause spotting.
 Letting knives sit in a sink full of soapy water is hard on them, too.
-Once washed, rinse and towel dry immediately, then store in your block, in-drawer tray, or on a magnetic strip.
+Once washed, rinse and towel dry immediately, then store in your block, in-drawer tray, or sheath.

 Honing and Sharpening